Jai McDowall: 2011–2019: Believe

-Relationship with Simon Cowell

-In 2012, it was misreported that McDowall called Simon Cowell 'anti-Scottish' in a news article.
-Reacting to the story, Cowell defended himself on Britain's Got More Talent saying that his mother was Scottish and reminded McDowall that he signed and still works with Susan Boyle who is Scottish.

 2019–2021: The Champions and Cry, Home, Closer

 In September 2019, McDowall returned to prime time television performing on Series 1 of Britain's Got Talent: The Champions.
 Whilst McDowall did not progress to the final stages of the competition, his performance was well received by the judges and viewers, with many citing McDowall's on stage persona and vocal abilities maturing since his original win in 2011.
 Since winning the show in 2011, and the lack of promotion of his debut album and a lack of support from Simon Cowell following his win and towards the release of his debut album, Cowell issued a public apology to McDowall immediately after his performance.
-Cowell admitted that the lack of support McDowall received from him was "unfair" and ended in McDowall receiving a standing ovation from Cowell (who immediately after his Champions performance) did not stand alongside fellow judges David Walliams, Alesha Dixon and Amanda Holden.
+Cowell admitted that the lack of support McDowall received from him was "unfair" and ended in McDowall receiving a standing ovation from Cowell (who immediately after his Champions performance did not stand alongside fellow judges David Walliams, Alesha Dixon and Amanda Holden).

 In 2019, McDowall released a three track extended play entitled Cry, Home, Closer.
 McDowall supported singer Susan Boyle on her 2020 UK arena tour.

-2021―present
+2021–present: Single release and joining G4

 In 2021, McDowall released a new single entitled "All of Me", a cover of the song released by John Legend to mark ten years since his appearance on Britain's Got Talent in 2011.
 The song made an appearance on the UK iTunes Charts, debuting at number 91 where it remained in its second week before falling out of the top 100.
 McDowall featured and performed in a UK musical production of Come What May which began in late 2021.
 He also performed two tours with Jonathan Ansell of Les Musicals.

+In 2023, McDowall joined the vocal troupe G4, replacing original member Lewis Raines.
+In December 2023, McDowall featured in a BBC Scotland documentary hosted by Michelle McManus entitled Michelle McManus: Talent Show Winners, where McDowall spoke about his subsequent career following his win on Britain's Got Talent and joining G4 earlier in the year.